Pala Today News – 5/6/25

 Go to Facebook.com/RezRadio for community events and news affecting, or of interest to Pala and inland North County.

-Listen to Rez Radio just about anywhere and access all of our assets with the free Rez Radio App, available at Google Play and the Apple Store.
+Listen to Rez Radio just about anywhere and access all of our assets with the free Rez Radio App, available at Google Play and the Apple App Store.

 A transcript of this newscast will be available at our website, Rez Radio dot FM and on the Rez Radio App an hour or two after broadcast.